spex-xray/spex-help/source/reference/commands/ions.rst

 :math:`n` and the maximum orbital quantum number :math:`l`, respectively.
 Also, by using the "ions old ..." and "ions new ..." commands one may switch between the default (new) spex calculations and the (old) *mekal* calculations.
+See :ref:`sect:performance` for more details.

 A minor note must be made here: when excluding a single ion, the calculations becomes less accurate, because level populations of ions depend also on how many ionisations or recombinations occur from levels of neighbouring ions.
 By ignoring an ion, it also cannot contribute to its neighbours.

 Currently these settings *only* affect the line emission; in the calculation of the ionisation balance as well as the continuum always all ions are taken into account (unless of course the abundance is put to zero).

+Diagnostics & education
+'''''''''''''''''''''''

 The second reason to include or exclude ions is for **diagnostic or educational reasons**.
 It may be of interest to know how the spectrum